RoeiOfri/homebridge-palgate-opener/README.md

 | `accessoryType`|No - Default usage: switch | switch/garageDoor* |
 ### Please note:
-1. The default accessoryType is set to `switch`, if using `garageDoor` HomeKit with location service to open the gate automaticlly when arriving home will have to be initiated by user via push notification and his approval for the automation to run.
+1. The default accessoryType is set to `switch`, if using `garageDoor` HomeKit with location service to open the gate automatically when arriving home will have to be initiated by user via push notification and his approval for the automation to run.
 This is a security feature by Apple.
 If you wish to "bypass" it please set the `accessortyType` as `switch`.
 2. You CAN duplicate the accessory so you will have one button as GarageDoor button and you will have the button also in your Apple CarPlay and a switch for the automation operation (works great BTW :))